maciakl/gopher/README.md

 - cross compile the project for windows, mac and linux
 - generate zip files for each os named `name_win.zip`, `name_mac.zip` and `name_lin.zip` respectively

+Note that the `-make` switch does not generate any zip files and assumes any kind of packaging will be handled by your project Makefile.

 ### Generate a Scoop Manifest